 The NWDA also supports Food Northwest; a strategic body representing the Northwest Food and Drink Industry.
 Food Northwest aims to boost growth of the industry, and help the sector maximise its economic potential through training workshops, ‘meet the buyer’ events and other activities.

-Our support for this work continues with the award, last autumn, of funding under the agriculture development scheme to FARMA for a project to develop a national producer verification scheme for farmers' markets and an assurance scheme for farm shops.
-As a result of this project, it is hoped that the combination of producer verification with the farmers' market certification scheme will result in strengthened consumer confidence in farmers' markets.
+Our support for the sector continues with the award, in January 2008, of funding under the Agriculture Development Scheme to the National Farmers' Retail and Markets Association (FARMA).
+This funding of £176,000 over three years is for a project to develop a national producer verification scheme for farmers' markets and an assurance scheme for farm shops.
+As a result of this project, we hope that the combination of producer verification with the farmers' market certification scheme will result in strengthened consumer confidence in farmers' markets.